Blazing a Future For All

 Commitment to Education

 All of UW-Green Bay’s Chancellors have signified their commitment to the idea of an educated person by adding their signature to the ceremonial parchment.
 The first three chancellors — Edward Weidner, David Outcalt and Mark Perkins — signed the document when the mace was dedicated May 19, 2001 at spring commencement.
-Bruce Shepard, Thomas K. Harden and Gary L. Miller added their signatures during their installation ceremonies on Sept.
+Bruce Shepard, Thomas K. Harden, Gary L. Miller and Michael Alexander added their signatures during their installation ceremonies on Sept.
 20, 2002, Oct.
-30, 2009 and Nov.
-14, 2014 respectively.
+30, 2009, Nov.
+14, 2014 and Sept.
+30, 2021 respectively.

 The Idea of an Educated Person